 Share what you know as an expert in your industry.
 Provide your audience with statistics, insights, and other information they can use in their daily lives.

 Furthermore, customize your Facebook content for the people you want to consume it.
 If you’re marketing to a B2B audience, for instance, you’ll want to create content that appeals to professionals and decision-makers.
+You can even use an AI writing generator to create compelling content that resonates with them.

 Make sure you keep your promises, too.
 Don’t advertise an upcoming sale that never comes to pass or tease a coupon code you never share.
 Trust is an important form of currency on social media.